YichaoOU/HemTools/docs/content/NGS_pipelines/hicpro_split.rst

 Currently, ``hicpro_batch.py`` only support standard HiC analysis. ``hicpro_split.py`` provides options to keep duplicated and multi-mapped reads and capture-C data analysis.

+Note: Homer has a problem converting working with ``--keep_dup`` option.
+Usually, we don't keep duplicates, we only did it for 20copy project.

 For HiC data visualization, see:

 Usage